RutgersCodingBootcamp/RUT-SOM-VIRT-DATA-PT-03-2021-U-C/02-Homework/14-Interactive-Web-Visualizations/Instructions/README.md

 * You will need to modify the example gauge code to account for values ranging from 0 through 9.

 * Update the chart whenever a new sample is selected.

+* **N.B.
+Your Gauge will NOT look like the example below.
+Plotly has updated its gauge code.**

 ![Weekly Washing Frequency Gauge](Images/gauge.png)